GLOBAL MARKETS-Dollar and shares lick wounds ahead of Fed minutes

 By Marc Jones

-London, April 6 The dollar edged up from a 17-month low against the yen on Wednesday, and buffeted European share prices benefited from a rebound in oil to move off their lowest level in over a month.
+London, April 6 The dollar edged up from a 17-month low against the yen on Wednesday and buffeted European share prices latched on to a rebound in oil to move off their lowest level in over a month.

-With Asian trading subdued, the mood persisted in Europe as share prices struggled to build on some early momentum provided by oil's biggest rise in three weeks and takeover talk in the pharmaceuticals sector.
+Asian trading had been subdued and the mood persisted in Europe as share prices struggled to build on some early momentum provided by oil's biggest rise in three weeks and takeover talk in the pharmaceuticals sector.

-Wall Street was expected to claw back some of the 1 percent the S&P 500 lost on Tuesday.

-Attention was firmly on the release later on Wednesday of the minutes from last month's U.S. Federal Reserve monetary policy meeting and any new clues on how many interest rate hikes might be expected this year, following some mixed signals from some of the Fed's officials.
+Attention was also turning to the release later of the minutes from last month's U.S. Federal Reserve monetary policy meeting to look for any clues on how many interest rate hikes might be expected this year, following some mixed signals from some of its officials in recent weeks.

-Though the dollar nudged off its lows against the yen, it was still limping after comments from Japanese Prime Minister Shinzo Abe that countries should avoid trying to weaken currencies with "arbitrary intervention".
+The dollar nudged off lows in Europe having been knocked back again overnight by comments from Japanese Prime Minister Shinzo Abe that countries should avoid trying to weaken currencies with "arbitrary intervention."

-The yen remained in bullish form, down less than 0.1 percent against the dollar at 110.34 yen and within striking distance of 109.92, its lowest level since October 2014.
+The yen remained in bullish form, down less than 0.1 percent against the dollar at 110.43 yen, still within striking distance of 109.92, its lowest level since October 2014.

 "I think the market is trying to find an equilibrium here," said National Australia Bank FX strategist Gavin Friend.

-"The dovishness of Janet Yellen (Federal Reserve chair) has pushed rate hike pricing right out, so every time you get stronger data or stronger comments from the Fed you have this push-me, pull-me situation that buffets markets."
+"The dovishness of Janet Yellen has pushed rate hike pricing right out, so every time you get stronger data or stronger comments from the Fed you have this push-me, pull-me situation that buffets markets."

-German data showing a fall in German industrial output did not help the euro either, though the fall in the figures was smaller than economists had been expecting, a relief after February orders data had disappointed the day before.
+German data showing a fall in German industrial output didn't help the euro either, though the fall in the figures was smaller than economists had been expecting, a relief after February orders data dissapointed the day before.

+Central Europe was also in focus too, with traders waiting to see what Poland does with its lending rates after seeing the ECB ramp up its stimulus efforts and nearby Hungary join the negative rates club last month.

-In bond markets, the bounce in oil and modest lift in risk appetite halted the push of German Bund yields towards zero.
+In bond markets, the bounce in oil and modest lift in risk appetite halted German Bund yields' recent push towards zero.

 "Bund strength looks set to run into resistance with 10-year yields approaching last year's memorable tipping point," Commerzbank rate strategist Rainer Guntermann said.